 8:15am PT by Jackie Strause

-The third season of the revival, which will be the 11th overall for the series, will see the foursome of Will Truman (Eric McCormack), Grace Adler (Debra Messing), Jack McFarland (Sean Hayes) and Karen Walker (Megan Mullally) wrapping it up with a grand finale — for the second time — in 2020.
+The third season of the revived NBC comedy, which will be the 11th overall for the series, will see the foursome of Will Truman (Eric McCormack), Grace Adler (Debra Messing), Jack McFarland (Sean Hayes) and Karen Walker (Megan Mullally) wrapping it up with a grand finale — for the second time — with a surprise early return on Oct.
+24.

-Ahead of the Emmy-winning show's return, The Hollywood Reporter is rounding up all the details.
-Bookmark this story, which will be updated as news breaks.
+Ahead of the Emmy-winning show's last bow, The Hollywood Reporter has rounded up all the details.

 Where Things Left Off